-Mineworker - Induction Level 1 Non-trades undertaking generic/minesite induction Mineworker - Induction Level 2 Trades Certificate and undertaking generic/minesite induction Mineworker - Training Non-trade - Training in 4 Advancement Competencies; Trade - Training in 2 Advancement Competencies Mineworker Non-trade - Competent in 4 Advancement Competencies; Trade - Certificate plus 2 Advancement Competencies exercising skills which require 6 post-trade modules of training or an equivalent level of skills in non-trade or cross-trade work.
+Mineworker - Induction Level 1 Non-trades undertaking

+generic/minesite induction

+Mineworker - Induction Level 2 Trades Certificate and undertaking generic/minesite induction

+Mineworker - Training Non-trade - Training in 4 Advancement

+Competencies;

+Trade - Training in 2 Advancement

+Competencies

+Mineworker Non-trade - Competent in 4 Advancement

+Competencies;

+Trade - Certificate plus 2 Advancement

+Competencies

 A.3.2 Progression to the classification of Mineworker - Advanced may occur where an employee is assessed as competent against the available criteria or is appointed to a statutory position.
-Although advancement to this classification is not governed by the acquisition of skills alone, for a trade certificated employee this may be achieved by
+Although advancement to this classification is not governed by the acquisition of skills alone, for a trade certificated employee this may be achieved by exercising skills which require six post-trade modules of training or an equivalent level of skills in non-trade or cross-trade work.

-- A.3.3 Progression to the classification of Mineworker Specialised is by appointment of the employer where an employee is assessed as a specialist against the available criteria or is appointed to a statutory position.
-Although advancement to this classification is not governed by the acquisition of skills alone, for a trade certificated employee this may be achieved by exercising skills which require 12 post-trade modules of training or an equivalent level of skills in non-trade or cross-trade work. - A.3.4 Non-trade work referred to in clauses A.3.2 and A.3.3 above, is work by certificated tradespersons, which is not part of their trade and is of a production or operations nature. - A.3.5 Cross-trade work referred to in clauses A.3.2 and A.3.3 above, is work by certificated tradespersons, which is not part of their trade but is part of another certified trade in which they are competent.
+A.3.3 Progression to the classification of Mineworker - Specialised is by appointment of the employer where an employee is assessed as a specialist against the available criteria or is appointed to a statutory position.
+Although advancement to this classification is not governed by the acquisition of skills alone, for a trade certificated employee this may be achieved by exercising skills which require 12 post-trade modules of training or an equivalent level of skills in non-trade or cross-trade work.

+[A.3.4 varied by PR994553 from 01Jan10]

+A.3.4 Non-trade work referred to in clauses A.3.2 and A.3.3 above, is work by certificated tradespersons, which is not part of their trade and is of a production or operations nature.

+[A.3.5 varied by PR994553 from 01Jan10]

+A.3.5 Cross-trade work referred to in clauses A.3.2 and A.3.3 above, is work by certificated tradespersons, which is not part of their trade but is part of another certified trade in which they are competent.